Competition and Complexity in Amphiphilic Polymer Morphology: Discussion

 \section{Discussion}

-We have presented a multiscale analysis of the $H^{-1}$ gradient flow of the FCH free energy corresponding to initial data close to admissible codimension one (bilayer) and codimension two (filament) morphologies, deriving their curvature driven flow coupled through the evolving far-field chemical potential, $\mu_1.$ This flow is the morphological competition, which barring other bifurcations leads to an end state corresponding to the morphology with the lower equilibrium value of the far field chemical potential.
-In particular we identify regimes in which the curvature driven flow leads to growth or evanescence of each phase, with the growth being potentially morphologically unstable, while the decay is smoothing but may lead to finite-time extinction.
-We couple this with a characterization of the pearling bifurcation for each morphology; these two bifurcations characterize the stability of each morphological phase and permit the development of qualitative bifurcation diagram.
-One of our key predictions is that codimension one and two morphologies do not coexist on the long, $t=O(\eps^{-1})$ time scale within the strong FCH gradient flow.
-This contradicts some experimental results, but it could be that the transients to achieve single codimension morphology are long compared to experimental patience.
+We have presented a multiscale analysis of the $H^{-1}$ gradient flow of the FCH free energy corresponding to initial data close to dressings of admissible codimension one (bilayer) and codimension two (filament) morphologies.
+We derived their curvature driven flow which couples to the evolving, spatially constant far-field chemical potential, $\mu_1.$ This flow is the basis of the morphological competition, which barring other bifurcations leads to an end state corresponding to the dynamically favored morphology with the lower critical value, $\mu_b^*$ or $\mu_\fil^*$, of the far field chemical potential.
+In particular we identify regimes in which the geometric flow leads to growth or evanescence of each phase through curve shortening or regularized curve lengthening.
+Combining the curve shortening/regularized curve lengthening bifurcation with the pearling bifurcation results allows a characterization of the evolution of defect-free connected components of bilayer and filament morphologies.
+Our analysis predicts that codimension one and two structures do not generically coexist on the long, $t=O(\eps^{-1})$ time scale within the strong FCH gradient flow.
+Experimental results show transitions between distinct codimensional phases with relatively large margins of coexistence, however as remarked in the experimental literature, the transients associated to these experiments are long compared to experimental patience and transients required to achieve a single phase of codimensional morphology may require months to years, \cite{jain2004consequences}.